centerforaisafety/ccc-docs/docs/guides/running-jobs/what-is-slurm.md

 ## **What is Slurm?**

-The CAIS Compute Cluster uses [Slurm](https://slurm.schedmd.com/), an open-source resource manager and job scheduler, used by many of the world's [supercomputers and computer clusters](https://top500.org/).
+The CAIS Compute Cluster uses [Slurm](https://slurm.schedmd.com/), an open-source resource manager and job scheduler.

 Slurm supports a variety of job submission techniques.
 By accurately requesting the resources you need, you’ll be able to get your work done.